anthonyrodriguez0994/arodrigueznet/README.md

 Welcome to my README!

-I hope to make it a good one.
+This website is solely for personal use.
+I plan to showcase any current and future projects here.